 Prevent future squirrel in attic invasions by sealing any openings in your attic:

-• Consider exclusion services: If you're uncertain about DIY methods, professional exclusion services can secure your attic effectively.
+- Consider exclusion services: If you're uncertain about DIY methods, professional exclusion and removal services can secure your attic effectively as part of a longer-term critter control plan.

 Call professional pest control

 If DIY methods aren't working or you're uncomfortable handling wildlife, it's time to call in professionals like Environmental Pest Control.
-They offer specialized removal and exclusion services to ensure your attic remains free from squirrels permanently.
+They offer specialized removal services, critter control, and exclusion services to ensure your attic remains free from squirrels permanently.